JTomasson/Projects/README.md

 ## C++ programming
 - Matrix: 5 day long assessment in groups of 3 on utilizing various programming methods in C++ in order to build a collection of linear solvers.
 Mark: A*
 - Open MP: 7 day long assessment in groups of 3 on optimizing code and utilizing OpenMP to do data intensive calculations.
-Mark: Pending https://acse-2020.github.io/group-project-charlie-s-angels/
+Mark: A* https://acse-2020.github.io/group-project-charlie-s-angels/

 ## Large group projects
 - Meteorite modelling.
 5 day Python assessment in groups of 8 on modelling a meteorite entry using various numerical methods and calculating casualties using various data.
 Mark: B
+- Genetic algorithms.
+5 day c++ cporsework in groups of 8 optimizing centrifuge setup for mineral extraction using genetic algorithms.
+Mark: Pending

 ## Other projects
 - 2020 BP Imperial College Data Science Hackathon: 1 day hackathon revolving around creating a classification model using text data.
 Result: 1st. place